kserve/kserve/python/kfserving/docs/KFServingClient.md

 ## delete
 > delete(name, namespace=None)

-Delete the created KFService in the specified namespace
+Delete the created InferenceService in the specified namespace

 ### Example